 While the vegetables roast, bring a large pot of generously salted water to a boil and cook the linguine until just al dente.
 Be sure to reserve some of the pasta water before draining.
 You’ll use it later to loosen the sauce and help it cling to the noodles.

-In a wide pan, gently cook the onion in olive oil until very soft and lightly golden.
-This isn’t about browning quickly, but about coaxing out sweetness.
-Add the garlic and chilli flakes, followed by the white wine, letting it reduce until almost completely evaporated.
-This creates a savoury, aromatic base that keeps the sauce from tasting flat.
+In a wide pan, gently cook the onion in olive oil over medium-low heat until very soft and lightly golden, about 6–8 minutes.
+This isn’t about browning quickly, but about coaxing out sweetness and building a mellow, savoury base.
+Stir occasionally and let it take its time.

 3. Blend the Sauce

 Transfer the onion mixture to a blender along with about half of the roasted cauliflower and chickpeas.
-Add the oat milk, nutritional yeast, olive oil, lemon juice, miso, nutmeg, and black pepper.
+Add the oat milk, nutritional yeast, olive oil, lemon juice, white miso, nutmeg, and black pepper.
 Blend slowly at first, adding some of the reserved pasta water until the sauce is smooth, glossy, and pourable.

 Blending while everything is still warm helps the sauce emulsify beautifully and gives it that restaurant-style silkiness.